If you’re after a coast-to-coast adventure from Perth to Esperance, exploring the south-west of Western Australia is a dream road trip.

 - Gracetown Beach: Famous for its world-class surf breaks.
 Head to North Point for more of a challenge or South Point for a less heavy swell.

-- Margaret River Wine Estates: There’s over 150 cellar doors to choose from in the area.
+- Margaret River Wine Estates: There are over 150 cellar doors to choose from in the area.

 - Discovery Co.
-Tour: Take a canoeing tour along Margaret River.
+Tour: Take a one-day canoeing tour along Margaret River.